BSN Second Career/Degree

 The College of Nursing's BSN Second Career/Degree pathway is designed for students with a bachelor's in another discipline who are looking to pursue a career in nursing.
 This program combines on-campus teaching from expert faculty, community-focused research in our laboratories and clinical experiences throughout the Detroit area.
 Our students come from a variety of backgrounds and experiences, and we welcome the benefits that a diverse student body brings not only to the college but ultimately to the profession of nursing.
 That's why we use a holistic admission process that looks at each individual applicant as just that — an individual.

 Holistic admission is a competitive and thorough process that considers not only a critical evaluation of grade point averages and test scores, if applicable, but also includes healthcare related service and a completed essay form submitted by the applicant describing the personal attributes and experiences that they feel would support their admission.
 This entire package is what the Undergraduate Admission Committee uses to determine which students will best fit the program.
-The best place to begin learning more about the college and its programs is to attend one of our monthly Information Meetings, which cover admission requirements and program curriculum in detail and provide the opportunity to ask questions.
-Learn more about upcoming session dates.

 Steps to Apply to the College of Nursing